aakashjethvaa/Cloud-Based-Web-Application/README.md

 command: ./csye6225-aws-cf-terminate-stack.sh

-user should enter the name of the stack to be deleted This will delete the cloud formation stack on awss
+user should enter the name of the stack to be deleted This will delete the cloud formation stack on aws

 --------------------------------------------------------------
 Cloud formation